 - Raffia (Dollar Tree)

-I ended up scrapping the idea of using the burlap ribbon and went with raffia instead.
+I ended up scrapping the idea of using the burlap ribbon (seen in the photo above) and went with raffia instead.

-You will need a pack of wood jack o lantern ornaments or other Fall shapes.
-My ornaments are from Dollar Tree but most craft stores sell similar items.
+You will need a pack of wood jack o’ lantern ornaments or other Fall shapes.
+The ornaments that I am using are from Dollar Tree but most craft stores sell similar items.

 To make this pumpkin garland I also used 3 coordinating rolls of ribbon, I picked my Fall ribbons up on clearance last year at Michael’s but they have similar ribbons this year.

-I then cut a 6-foot length of jute twine to make the garland on.
+I then cut a 6-foot length of jute twine.
+This will be the base of the garland.

 The other supply I used was 48 16 mm-sized wooden beads.
 The beads come unfinished and would work great for this garland as is.

 I had the beads left over from another project where I dyed them with RIT fabric dye.